apache/airflow/docs/apache-airflow/security/access-control.rst

 User
 ^^^^
-``User`` users have all of the ``Viewer`` permissions listed above, plus additional user permissions for modifying DAGs, Task Instances, and DAG Runs:
+``User`` users have all of the ``Viewer`` permissions listed above, plus additional user permissions for modifying DAGs, task instances, and DAG runs:

 .. exampleinclude:: /../../airflow/www/security.py
     :language: python